PPPSDavid/ORIE-4741-Project/midterm_report.md

 ### Exploratory Data Analysis

 ## Feature engineering and Null-values
+Need to mention total number of features after hot-encoding categorical features.

 ## Preliminary Models and Analysis
-As discussed before, we build 2 sets of models: with departure delay (‘Short Term” forecast model) and without departure delay (Long Term” forecast model) and will evaluate them separately in the following project.
+As discussed before, we build 2 sets of models: with departure delay ("Short Term" forecast model) and without departure delay ("Long Term" forecast model) and will evaluate them separately in the following project.
+We use all features to build these preliminary models.

 For each of the 2 feature sets, we tried 2 simple models: Logistic Regression and Decision Tree.
 The weighted average F-1 score we achieved on the test sample is as follow: